 Reference: Oberhauser, J. P., Hossainy, S., & Rapoza, R. J. (2009).
 Design principles and performance of bioresorbable polymeric vascular scaffolds.
 EuroIntervention: journal of EuroPCR in collaboration with the Working Group on Interventional Cardiology of the European Society of Cardiology, 5, F15-22.

 Inorganic layered nanomaterials as reinforcement of bioerodible polymeric vascular scaffolds

-My research at Caltech focuses on investigation on novel nanocomposites of biocompatible and biodegradable polymers and inorganic nanostructures.
-Incorporated at a few percentage amounts into the polymer, inorganic layered materials (such as metal dichalcogenide nanotubes) have great potential to promote polymer crystallinity and reduce brittleness which is a major limit for application to bioerodible polymeric vascular scaffolds.
+My research at Caltech focuses on the investigation of novel nanocomposites of biocompatible and biodegradable polymers and inorganic nanostructures.
+Incorporated at a few percentage amounts into the polymer, inorganic layered materials (such as metal dichalcogenide nanotubes) have great potential to promote polymer crystallinity and reduce brittleness which is a major limitation for application to bioerodible polymeric vascular scaffolds.